Top of the page

-Your doctor will ask questions about your symptoms.
-You will also have a physical examination.
-If your doctor thinks you have hypothyroidism, a simple blood test can show if your thyroid hormone level is too low.
+To diagnose hypothyroidism, your doctor will first ask you about your past health problems and do a physical examination.
+If your doctor thinks you have the condition, a simple blood test can show if your thyroid hormone level is too low.

 Less common causes include:

 Many things may increase your risk for hypothyroidism.
 These include: